Single or double (aka “confirmed”) opt-in… it’s always been a dilemma for marketers.

 But what if there was a way to get the best of both worlds?

-The convenient user experience of single opt-in along with the delivery benefits of a confirmed opt-in list?
+The convenient user experience of single opt-in along with the delivery benefits of confirmed opt-in?

 Well here’s an idea that might just fit the bill, which I’ve called…